Documentation for the Textpattern plugin smd_where_used by Stef Dawson follows this short message from our sponsor ;-)

 error_503Page.
 Since it is never assigned to a Section it will be listed as orphaned.
 If you have a dedicated stylesheet for maintenance mode that, too, will be shown as orphaned.
 In short, be careful and make a backup :-)

 - Plugins such as pap_contact_cleaner and rvm_maintenance are listed as orphans even though they are used by other plugins / usually disabled.
-If you are unsure about a plugin, check it by typing a partial tag name into the search box
+If you are unsure about a plugin, check it by typing a partial tag name into the search box.

-If you’d rather spend time with the bytes, you’ll need to step into the view source page.
+If you’d rather dig for buried treasure, you’ll need to step into the view source page.

-If, for some inexplicable reason, you need an ancient version of a plugin, it can probably be found on the plugin archive page.
+If, for some inexplicable reason, you need a prior version of a plugin, it can probably be found on the plugin archive page.

-If you’re feeling brave, or fancy chucking your keys in the bowl, you can test out some of my beta code.
+If you’re feeling brave, or fancy skateboarding into volcanos, you can test out some of my beta code.
 It can be found on the plugin beta page.